 This is one of my favorite teacher hacks that really improve the look of a finished writing assignment without creating too much work for me.
 And, this tip is not just for students.
 It is a great trick for anyone needing to write on unlined paper.

 Along with every other 4th grade student, I want to avoid “write the spelling words 3x each” spelling homework.
 I am actually not against that kind of homework (especially if the students are writing the spelling words in cursive) since I think it builds a motor memory, but we all get bored with it.
-One new word work activity I am using is a Spelling Doodle.
+One new activity with spelling words I am using is a Spelling Doodle.

 Students use every word on the weekly spelling list to design a word doodle.
 The challenge is to think of various ways to group the spelling words.
 Students use a combination of phonics knowledge and word meanings to create word categories.
 Not only do students practice writing spelling words correctly, they are also activating their knowledge about the ways letters combine to create words, word usage, and definitions of the words.